-My perspective may be a little off, but it’s not so much about being sick or healthy, disabled or able-bodied, its more a matter of degrees.
+My perspective may be a little off, but it’s not so much about being sick or healthy, disabled or able-bodied, its all a matter of degrees.
 I know someone with mild Rheumatoid Arthritis and I’ve known someone with severe Rheumatoid Arthritis and although both have a chronic illness, one lived very much a normal, happy life whilst the other was registered disabled.
 It’s not that simple a distinction to make.
+(And on a whole other note, chronic illness isn’t the only challenge life my throw at us – there are many things that affect people in many different ways, this one just happen to be particularly close to my heart due to my own struggle with health issues).

 Please understand that not being sick/disabled doesn’t mean I don’t have the capacity to understand or listen.
 I’ll never know exactly what it’s like for you, but I can understand enough if only you explained things a little more.
 Our lives are very different and I make assumptions about that I don’t know and those are based on my reality, not yours.
 Please understand that I mean well even when I get the facts wrong.